BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

 ```
 GRALLOC=minigbm_gbm_mesa
 ```
+##### Gralloc4 Configurations:

+In some cases, we are working with hardware that requires Gralloc4 specs.
+We can force minigbm to use Gralloc4 by using:

+*   `GRALLOC4_MINIGBM` - Force using gralloc4 with minigbm (only compatible with drm_minigbm_celadon)

 #### Video Encoders/Decoders:

 We also offer a few various options that allow you to select different video encoder/decoder stack options:

-- `FFMPEG_CODEC` - This will enable switching to using FFMPEG codecs
+*   `FFMPEG_CODEC` - This will enable switching to using FFMPEG codecs
-- 'FFMPEG_PREFER_C2` - This will force FFMPEG to use Google C2 codecs
+*   'FFMPEG_PREFER_C2` - This will force FFMPEG to use Google C2 codecs
-- `FFMPEG_HWACCEL_DISABLE` - This will disable hardware accelleration for the FFMPEG codec
+*   `FFMPEG_HWACCEL_DISABLE` - This will disable hardware accelleration for the FFMPEG codec
-- `CODEC2_LEVEL` - This will set the C2 level (typically to disable it '0' along with FFMPEG_HWACCEL_DISABLE)
+*   `CODEC2_LEVEL` - This will set the C2 level (typically to disable it '0' along with FFMPEG_HWACCEL_DISABLE)
-- `NO_YUV420` - This will force the system to not use yuv420 color space (fixes some black or glitchy screens)
+*   `NO_YUV420` - This will force the system to not use yuv420 color space (fixes some black or glitchy screens)

 ### Audio Stack: